 logger.error("Invalid user id = %s", user_id)

 Running the script again will output the following result.
-Note how the info logs are missing from user_record
+Note how the info logs are missing from user_record module.

 python logger_usage.py